 “The fire will test the quality of each man’s work” 1 Corinthians 3:13

-A few years ago, a series of fires raged through parts of southern California, fanned by the notorious Santa Ana winds.
+Several years ago, a series of fires raged through parts of southern California, fanned by the notorious Santa Ana winds.
 Laguna Hills, a posh, picture-perfect community set inland from the ocean, was hit especially hard.
 Flames jumped from house to house, fueled by cedar roof shingles.
 The fire consumed everything in its path—with one exception.
 The home of building contractor to Bui stood tall.
 The contractor wanted his home to last, so he constructed his roof with concrete and tile.
 The fire tested the roof, found it inflammable, and skipped over it to more combustible structures.

 We can learn a lesson from To Bui’s careful planning.
 Since God’s Word tells us that everything we do will be tested by fire, we should live in such a way that we bring to the fire of God’s testing things that will pass the heat test.
 In 1 Corinthians 3:10-15, Paul warns us about the danger of living lives made of things like wood, hay, and straw—things that have no impact on eternity.
 Temporary things, whether wrong or right, that are of no spiritual consequence.
 Francis Schaeffer calls people who are rich in temporary things “ash-heap Christians” who, at the end of their lives, will be standing before God with nothing of lasting value to bring to Him.

 I don’t know about you, but I’m not interested in showing up before God knee-deep in ashes.
 That’s a really scary thought!
 But, I also know how easy it is to lose sight of our accountability in the last days and to easily squander our time, money, and relationships on the “here and now.”
 On what Jesus says are things that moths eat up and that thieves break in and steal (Luke 12:33).